 - Rubber Wrap – gives supreme grip control, also good for sweaty hands persons.

-Testing your cue stick should be done at least once per month, even if your cue has just arrived and is brand new, you should test to see if its bent or damaged in any way possible.
-Most cues are made from the manufacturer and will be most likely shipped from the manufacturer to the customer so it is gonna most likely be straight but it doesn’t hurt to check, mishaps do happen at times.
+Testing your cue stick should be done at least once per month, even if your cue has just arrived and is brand new, you should test to see if it’s bent or damaged in any way possible.
+Most cues are made by the manufacturer and will be most likely shipped from the manufacturer to the customer so it is gonna most likely be straight but it doesn’t hurt to check, mishaps do happen at times.

 A simple and easy way to do this on the spot would be to, hold the butt/wrap of the cue at your eye level then, your gonna stare straight down to the tip, slowly spinning the cue to see around the whole surface, on doing that your gonna make sure to be aware of any fault or abnormalities the cue may have.

-If you’ve recognized even a slight bend to the cue stick, you should return the cue stick to the manufacture as damaged, your cue stick should be 100% straight or else it’s gonna reflect on your game when lining up a shot to execute it.
+If you’ve recognized even a slight bend to the cue stick, you should return the cue stick to the manufacturer as damaged, your cue stick should be 100% straight or else it’s gonna reflect on your game when lining up a shot to execute it.

 A vital part of making the right decision is going to all fall down to the amount of cash you wish to be spending on buying a pool cue stick.
-Your budget will play a big part in finding the type of cue stick your gonna be able to buy, if it’s below 100 you should go check out our list about the best under $100 if it is over you should go check out the best cues for an intermediate player or beginners best.
+Your budget will play a big part in finding the type of cue stick your gonna be able to buy, if it’s below 100 you should go check out our list of the best under $100 if it is over you should go check out the best cues for an intermediate player or beginners best.

 We do hope you have enjoyed our article on how to pick the right pool cue stick, be sure to check out our recommended listed pool cues on the market for beginners, intermediate and pro-players as well.
-We hope after reading this article it helps you to choose the right cue stick much easier than before, giving you much more detailed knowledge on the type of cue stick you would wish to use.
+We hope reading this article helps you to choose the right cue stick much easier than before, giving you much more detailed knowledge on the type of cue stick you would wish to use.

 Choosing a pool cue stick will be hard but with the right knowledge on how to look for the right pool cue stick, I am sure it will be much easier, thanks for reading.